Application and Admission Information

 The purpose of the screening is to identify students who demonstrate readiness and need for an advanced academic and/or gifted and talented program.
 The screening results are combined with any additional information provided by the family to create a body of evidence.
 Each potential kindergarten student’s body of evidence is reviewed by a committee, and the committee determines each student’s readiness for Hulstrom K-8.

 Screening will be scheduled by Hulstrom K-8 after the application process begins.
 Kindergarten screening can take anywhere between 45 minutes to 2 hours.
-If your child has an IQ report, it must be submitted prior to scheduling the screening and can be sent to email@example.com.
+If your child has an IQ report, it must be submitted prior to scheduling the screening not at the time of or after the screening and can be sent to firstname.lastname@example.org.
 If your child does not have an IQ report, please anticipate 2 hours for the screening.
-An IQ report is not a requirement of the admission process.
+An IQ report is not a requirement of the admission process but is highly recommended.

 Hulstrom does not keep or roll the wait list from year to year, so families need to apply through the choice office each year that they are interested.
 Please see here for Choice office information.